OSSPhilippines/awesome-pinoy-made/README.md

 ![image](https://github.com/OSSPhilippines/awesome-pinoy-made/assets/8638243/2cc1e4ed-70fc-4c6f-8c20-55c7a93dd5c2)

-A collection of libraries, and open-source projects made by Filipino authors/maintainers.
-The goal of this list is to highlight awesome pinoy-made projects.
+A curated compilation of exceptional open-source projects crafted by talented Filipino authors and maintainers.
+This repository aims to showcase remarkable Pinoy-made projects spanning various domains and technologies, fostering appreciation and collaboration within the vibrant Filipino developer community.

 # Before you jump in: